maxlebedev/maleficer/README.md

         * It sure would be nice if it didn't need that
         * We could rewrite lob_bomb as a proc.
 LobberNPC or something
             + This also paves the way for every npc to have their own proc
-    - OnDeath/DeathTrigger OnStep/StepTriger redundancy.
-        * The 'On's could be more ECS-compliant
     - The main callback that needs a ref to source is lob_bomb
         * It sure would be nice if it didn't need that
         * We could rewrite lob_bomb as a proc.
 LobberNPC or something
             + This also paves the way for every npc to have their own proc
-    - board currently is 66*67.
-I could make it 64*64.
-Leave room for a border
-    - OnDeath/DeathTrigger OnStep/StepTriger redundancy.
-        * The 'On's could be more ECS-compliant
-    - put phase.CURRENT into GameMeta
     - global tracking of targeted squares, with enemy ai to avoid them
     - an effect:color mapping? "stun": Cyan, "force_move": Orange
-    - We replaced first-class phases with Proc queues
-        * replace the big phase dict, and have that live in the Enqueue procs
-        * make small "unscheduled" procs like animation
-            + use these to replace some callbacks
-            + does Damage want to be an un-scheduled event-driven proc?
-        * OnDeath/DeathTrigger could be solved via the unscheduled procs
-        * Spell resolution should def be its own (unscheduled) Proc
-    - AI behavior probably doesn't *all* want to live in the NPC proc
-        * Behavior trees, or state machine, or other?
-            + maybe pytress, maybe that's overkill
-    - There is a lot of Pos/Coord mixing in location.py
-        * We should just be using coord for consistency
-    - I want to reimpl all of the status stuff as their own Components
-        * They would be children of the Status cmp
-        * and ecs.has would check for it
-    - Bump is complex enough for its own system
-        * not sure how it interacts with movement sys tho
 ## Game Mechanics/Balance
     - spell mods (+1 range, +1 dmg pickups)
     - cooldown alternatives like damage taken, steps walked (lotta tracking)